Skip to contents

 t

-An optional numeric vector of the predictor variable; time or sample number.
-Defaults to indices of t = seq_along(x).
+An optional numeric vector of the predictor variable (time or sample number).
+Default is seq_along(x).

 bypass_checks